AlperErg/caseAI/README.md

 2. Run the application on a Python IDE of your choice.
 3. Input your OpenAI API key in the console.
 4. Access the web interface via the local IP given in the console.
 5. Press "Start Talking".
-You can now start talking with case by saying the call phrase **"Hey Case"** or **"Case"**.
+You can now start talking with case by saying the call phrase **"Hey Case"**
+6. By saying case, a conversation is begun.
+You can ask endless questions to Case, and she will do her best to answer.
+7. To end the conversation, you need to say a sentence with **"stop"**.

 #### Features

 - You can call Case by any phrase including her name, like _**"What's up Case?"**_ or **_"Bonjour Case!"_**
-- You can end talking while Case is waiting for you to call her name by saying **"stop"** or **"thank you"** in your phrase.
+- You can end talking while Case is waiting for you to call her name by saying **"stop"**.
-- Case will timeout if you don't talk to her, saving you many tokens.
+- Case will timeout if you don't talk to her, saving you many API tokens.
 To start talking again, you only have to press the **Start Talking** button.

 #### Support inquiries